 On 1 July 2009, the regulated system of electricity tariffs was extinguished.
 Since then, distributors have ceased to supply electricity, and function only as network operators.
 Accordingly, from that date, all consumers have been in the liberalised market.
 However, Royal Decree no. 216/2014, provides that the low voltage final consumers who use 10 kW or less are eligible for the tariff of last resort, which applies a regulated price to that supply.
-This tariff will be applied by the designated suppliers of last resort (called "comercializadores de referencia"), among which is EDP Comercialización Último Recurso, S.A.
+This tariff will be applied by the designated suppliers of last resort (called comercializadores de referencia), among which is EDP's subsidiary BASER Comercializadora de Referencia, S.A. (formerly EDP Comercialización Último Recurso, S.A.).